SLAM-Former: Putting SLAM into One Transformer: SLAM-Former

-\paragraph{Training Frontend.} The frontend is trained with a causal attention mask (\cref{fig:train}~(a) Mode 1).
-At inference time, it reuses KV caches from previous frames, which enables efficient, end-to-end learning in a single pass: $ \V F = f(\V I)_{\text{KV}}$.
+The frontend is trained with a \emph{causal attention} mask (Mode 1 in~\cref{fig:train}~(a)).
+During inference, it reuses KV caches from previous frames in a mathematically equivariant manner: $ \V F = f(\V I)_{\text{KV}}$.
+This enables efficient, end-to-end learning in a single pass.

-However, pure causal attention inherently designates the first frame as the reference frame.
-When operating on two or more frames jointly, no single frame defines the coordinates, removing the dependence on a fixed reference view and avoiding the need for frames to be close to it.
-We therefore apply \emph{full attention} to the first two frames, while still leveraging causal attention for all subsequent frames.
-With this design, during inference, keyframe detection is performed by passing the last keyframe and the incoming frame together through $f_{\text{fn}}$.
-For tracking and mapping, the first two keyframes are jointly processed to determine the global coordinate.